-At the end of life, people are completely dependent on caregivers.
+At the end of life, people may be completely dependent on caregivers.
 They may be unable to eat, swallow fluids, or move without help.
-Dementia becomes so severe that people may become bedridden.

-Most commonly, people with Alzheimer's disease die of pneumonia or from complications of fractures, especially hip fractures.
+Most commonly, people with Alzheimer's disease or other types of dementia die of pneumonia or from complications of fractures, especially hips fractures.

-Challenges for Caregivers
+3. Challenges for Caregivers of Patients with ADRD

 I've been hired to help care for a woman with mild dementia.
-She has five kids they have always come to their mother to discuss their personal problems.
-When they visit they talk about their problems and I noticed the mom always agrees with them but when they leave she turns around and says "I can't stand to hear all their complaints."
+She has five kids-they have always come to their mother to discuss their personal problems.
+When they visit I noticed the mom always agrees with them but when they leave she turns around and says "I can't stand to hear all their complaints."

 She gets really agitated after they visit.
 Sometimes she sits and cries for the rest of the day and into the evening.
 I can't snap her out of it.
-She didn't used to be like this.
+She didn't use to be like this.
 I get so tired it almost isn't worth it-I never get any sleep when I'm there.
-I finally had to cut back from 7 to 4 days-it was really difficult caring for this woman.
+I finally had to cut back from 7 to 4 days-it was really difficult dealing with the family and caring for this woman.